MelanieCrissey/old-melaniecrissey.com/source/blog/hackety-hack.markdown

 tags: code, hacks, communication, design
 ---

 Optimizing a customer experience isn't always about building a new and beautiful feature from scratch.
-Sometimes, it means sweating the details and looking for ways to improve existing features that already exist.
+Sometimes, it means sweating the details and looking for ways to improve existing features.

 Little things like tweaking some [microcopy](https://uxplanet.org/microcopy-tiny-words-with-a-huge-ux-impact-90140acc6e42) or giving more visual prominence to a specific call to action can drive measurable improvements to conversion rates and product adoption.

-And, if you're not the person who has the power and authority to design or develop those tweaks yourself, you're going to need a way to communicate your ideas for changes in a way that will let you:
+And, if you're not the person who has the power and authority to design or develop those tweaks yourself, you're going to need a way to communicate your ideas to:

 * Clearly present your proposal in context, and
 * Gather reactions and feedback quickly